 Program of Study

-A detailed outline of the program requirements can be found on the BMB Program of Study page.
+A detailed outline of the Biochemistry & Molecular Biology concentration requirements can be found on the Graduate Program (BMS) in Biomedical Sciences webpage.

 Areas of Research

 Faculty in the BMB program work in a diverse range of research areas and actively collaborate on interdisciplinary projects.
 Information about the research interests of individual GPBS faculty members in the Biochemistry & Molecular Biology Concentration.
 Please check the following GPBS faculty search page for a list of BMB faculty.

 - DNA replication